mdda/deep-learning-workshop/ideas.md

    *  Use coverage somehow to force question understanding
    *  Flipside of "Did the Model Understand the Question?"
       +  https://arxiv.org/abs/1805.05492
+      +  Did a talk on this for August TF&DL
    *  SQuAD vs ARC (=AI2 Reasoning Challenge, by AllenNLP)
       + ARC : http://data.allenai.org/arc/
         -  Intro Paper : https://arxiv.org/abs/1803.05457